openstack/project-team-guide/doc/source/introduction.rst

 * The `Technical Committee`_, which manages the technical matters and has authority over the open source upstream OpenStack Project

+The Foundation bylaws also established a third body, the `User Committee`_, to more accurately reflect the views and needs of the users of OpenStack.

 The Technical Committee was originally formed by all the PTLs + five members directly elected by all the contributors.
 In June 2013, to accommodate the growth in the number of project teams and PTLs, the Technical Committee